-Passed in 1975 and revised in 1997, PL105-17 [the Individuals with Disabilities Education Act (IDEA-97)], directed public schools to enroll and educate all students with special needs and to meet these needs in the least restrictive environments.
-Maine. students enrolled in special education range in age from 3 to 21 years.
-The numbers of students qualifying for special education services has increased from 29,363 in 1993-94 to 37,139 in the 2002-03 school year, an increase of 7,776 students.
-This has been a 26.5 percent increase over ten years in special education student enrollment as shown in Table 10 and Figure 13.
+Passed in 1975, revised in 1997, and reauthorized in December 2004, PL105-17 [the Individuals with Disabilities Education Act (IDEA-97)] directed public schools to enroll and educate all students with special needs and to meet these needs in the least restrictive environments.
+In Maine, students enrolled in special education range in age from 3 to 21 years.
+The numbers of students qualifying for special education services has increased from 29,363 in 1993-94 to 37,784 in the 2003-04 school year, an increase of 8,421 students.
+This has been a 28.7 percent increase over ten years in special education student enrollment as shown in Table 10 and Figure 13.

-In 2002-03 the percent of all Maine students receiving special education services was approximately 18.1 percent.
+In 2003-04 the percent of all Maine students receiving special education services was approximately 18.7 percent.
 (Note: Data reflects special education enrollment ages three through 21 years while regular education enrollment in Maine is for students ages four through 20 years old.)
-The most recent national information available was for the 2001-02 school year.
-At the national level, 13.3 percent of students, ages six through 21, were served under the Individuals with Disabilities Education Act.
+At the national level, 13.9 percent of students, ages three through 21, were served under the Individuals with Disabilities Education Act.